 Continuous elongated structure designed to protect low-lying areas from inundation.
-Bunds are similar physical structures when compared to stopbanks and serve a similar purpose to reduce flood risk but are typically smaller and less engineered than a stopbank.
+Bunds are similar physical structures when compared to stopbanks and serve a similar purpose to reduce flood risk.
 They can be quickly built and generally use local materials, and only involve minor foundation preparations.